CNAG-Biomedical-Informatics/convert-pheno/README.md

 The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:

-Rueda, M. "Convert-Pheno: A toolbox to interconvert common data models for phenotypic data". _Manuscript in preparation_.
+Rueda, M., (2022).
+Convert-Pheno: A toolbox to interconvert common data models for phenotypic data \[Software\].
+Available from https://github.com/mrueda/Convert-Pheno

 # AUTHOR